eth-p/uni-chip8/docs/project/User-Manual.md

 ## Browser Support

 Your browser must be up-to-date.
-Due to Javascript's ubuiqity, our website works on most modern devices.
+Due to Javascript's ubiquity, our website works on most modern devices.

 ### Desktop